From Trails to Traffic Jams

 The Lincoln Highway

-In Chicagoland, as elsewhere in Illinois, serious road-building of what recognized as modern highway system did not begin until the 20th century, when the gradual perfection of the motor vehicle in all its guises demanded roads that would allow its full potential to be exploited.
+In Chicagoland, as elsewhere in Illinois, serious committment to building a modern highway system did not begin until the 20th century, when the gradual perfection of the motor vehicle in all its guises demanded roads that would allow its full potential to be exploited.
 Promoter Carl Fisher in 1912 began building support for a transcontinental highway, to be paid for by private investors along the way eager to reap—as investors in the early railroads had been eager to reap—the rewards of decent all-weather connections.
 He called it the Lincoln Highway.
-The Lincoln Highway, of course, goes nowhere near Lincoln the town and had nothing to do with Lincoln the man, although that veteran of thousands of miles on Illinois roads as a circuit-riding lawyer probably would have endorsed its construction.
+The Lincoln Highway, of course, goes nowhere near Lincoln the town and had nothing to do with Lincoln the man, although as a survivor of thousands of miles on Illinois roads as a circuit-riding lawyer Lincoln probably would have endorsed its construction.

 The highway was never built in its intended form, but the convenience of even macadam roads was a revelation to many Illinoisans.
 The Lincoln Highway passed through Chicagoland from Lynwood on the Indiana border to New Lenox, Joliet, Plainfield, Aurora, and Geneva before heading west to Iowa.
 When the Federal Highway Act was passed in 1921, Illinois adopted the private road as part of its public highway system and set about completing it.
 (In the 1920s the Lincoln Highway route in Illinois was appropriated by the new US-30; later, when US-30 was rerouted, the Lincoln Highway was renamed US-330, then Alternate US-30, and in the 1970s was given its current designation, IL-38.
 In 2000 the entire Lincoln Highway in Illinois was designated a national Scenic Byway.)

 Local streets were still the responsibility of poorer local governments, and most streets in even the advanced Chicago suburbs were not paved until 1930 or so.
 (Opinion is divided over which was first to pour concrete; Roosevelt Road, then 12th Street, is sometimes described as the first road in Illinois to be paved with concrete.)
-Just as the automobile created a constituency for better streets, the city’s post-Depression prosperity provided the means to build them.
+The automobile created a constituency for better streets but building them had to await the city's post-Depression prosperity.
 By the late 1940s the public resources once devoted to canal- and railroad-building were being lavished on the highway.
-Towns spent themselves into debt building new streets and roads, American voters being deeply resistant to paying for what they demand in the way of services.
+American voters then as now were deeply resistant to paying for what they demand in the way of services, so towns borrowed their way into debt building new streets and roads.

 Making the Wheels Go Around

-The “first adopters” of the new (and expensive) automobile technology were upper-middle to upper-income households, who puttered around Chicago and its posh suburbs for a generation while middle- and working-class Chicagoans rode streetcars.
+The “first adopters” of the new (and expensive) automobile technology were upper-middle to upper-income households, who puttered around Chicago and its posh suburbs while middle- and working-class Chicagoans rode streetcars.
 No wonder that the region’s first auto-oriented shopping centers such as Market Square in Lake Forest and Spanish Court (later, Plaza del Lago) in Wilmette opened in places whose residents had money enough for cars.
-Chicago’s first “Auto Row”—a strip of car dealerships on South Michigan Avenue that was the pre-Depression automotive Oak Street—set up in the posh South Michigan Avenue mansion district of that era partly because so many potential customers lived nearby, but also because the streets in that part of town were among the few smooth enough for demonstration drives.
+Chicago’s first “Auto Row”—a strip of car dealerships on South Michigan Avenue—set up in the mansion district of that era partly because so many potential customers lived nearby, but also because the streets in that part of town were among the few smooth enough for demonstration drives.

 An innovator in a dozen major industries in the mid-19th century, Chicago in the early 20th role played only a minor part in turning the automobile from a gizmo into a way of life.
 The better histories of the auto age will note that the first motor car race in America was held in Chicago, in 1895, at the instigation of the Chicago Times-Herald.
 The event was less a speed contest than a test of the viability of self-propelled vehicles.
 Eighty vehicles had promised to race, but on race day, a snowy Thanksgiving Day, only 11 agreed to run, and of these only six started.
 These machines rattled over a course from Jackson Park in Chicago to Evanston and back, for about 50 miles in all.

 The winner was a one-cylinder machine built by the Duryea brothers, Charles E. and J. Frank, late of Canton and Peoria.
 The brothers are generally reckoned to have built the first successful gasoline-powered car in America in their Springfield, Massachusetts shops.
-The Duryea won, having averaged less than 10 m.p.h., and taking more than nine hours to make the trip.
-It didn’t take long for speeds to improve.
-Speeding was a special problem in the suburbs as rich Chicagoans raced to and from their summer houses.
+The Duryea won, having averaged less than ten miles per hour and taking more than nine hours to make the trip.
+It didn’t take long for speeds to improve as cars and roads got better; speeding was a special problem in the suburbs as rich Chicagoans raced to and from their summer houses.

 It was long an article of faith in Chicago that the only reason Chicago did not become the Detroit of the auto age was that a conspiracy on the part of a local industrial elite.
 A major car-making industry in Chicago would raise demand for labor and drive up costs of existing industries.
 David Lowe, in Lost Chicago, recalled the story this way: The city was “offered” the infant auto industry—by whom was not made clear—but “its industrial barons said no. They didn’t want the competition for workers from another giant.
 That is not the answer William Ogden or Potter Palmer would have given.
 The second-city virus had indeed triumphed.”